 The New Wei

-The New Wei is a literary movement and publisher founded by Tejas Desai in 2012.
-It seeks to discover and promote independent narrative artists with something to say who have been overlooked or dismissed by the conventional book industry and literary establishment.
-Most of this dynamic narrative, primarily produced by younger generations, is being disseminated in unconventional forms: self-publishing, blogging, and social media, among other mediums.
+The first step is to discover and promote independent narrative artists with something to say who have been overlooked or dismissed by the conventional book industry and literary establishment.
+Much of this exciting narrative, primarily produced by younger generations, is being disseminated in unconventional forms: self-publishing, blogging, and social media, among other mediums.

 Some of the authors The New Wei recognizes are the speculative religious novelist Allan Avidano, prolific blogger Brienne Walsh, comic Midwestern novelist Lancelot Schaubert, grotesque feminist subversive Dylan Krieger, Buddhist poet Vijay R. Nathan, provocative gay author Brontez Purnell, literary terrorist Jay Sizemore, absurdist writer and filmmaker Kacper Jarecki, Indo-Guyanese queer pundit Rajiv Mohabir, and the late comic novelist Richard Livsey.
-These authors aren't necessarily associated with The New Wei, but they are all recognized for having something provocative and significant to contribute to narrative.
+These authors aren't necessarily associated with The New Wei, but they at least transmit a unique worldview within their respective literary forms.